plasmabio/plasma/docs/install/users.rst

           - group_3

 Replace the ``groups``, ``name`` and ``password`` entries by the real values.

+User groups will be later used to adjust permissions to access environments (see :ref:`permissions/groups`).

 ``password`` should correspond to the plain text value of the user password.